This project is a concept for my UX Design Foundations course through Yellowbrick x Parsons.

 • The most used feature (booking a class) is the easiest to find/use.
 Other features that are less likely to be used are more difficult but still not hard to find.

 From there I created a new information architecture and low-fi mockup to get the base idea out.
 After the root of the design felt solid, I developed a new visual design style that included a mini brand refresh.
 I applied the styles to my initial mockup and had my high-fi mockups.
-If the app had been truly redesigned and pushed to the public, I would have loved to get feedback and continue evolving and aligning towards user needs.
+The next steps of this project would be to release the app to the public and continue to make improvements based on real user feedback.